EddyVerbruggen/nativescript-calendar/README.md

     endDate: new Date(new Date().getTime() + (10*24*60*60*1000)) // 10 days
   };

   // Want to use a custom calendar for your app?
-Pass in the 'id' or 'name'.
+Pass in the 'name'.
   // If the name doesn't yet exist the plugin will create it for you. options.calendar = {
-    // id: 3,
     name: "NativeScript Cal"
+    // the color, in this case red
+    color: "#FF0000",
+    // Can be used on Android to group the calendars.
+Examples: Your app name, or an emailaddress
+    accountName: "My App Name"
   };

   Calendar.createEvent(options).then(